Street Fighter (2026 film): Cast

+The character El Fuerte will also appear.
+Kyle Mooney appears in a minor role as Martin.
+The former professional fighting game players Justin Wong and IFC Yipes, the streamers Maximilian Dood, LazarBeam, Lachlan, and Bubbell, and the internet personality Nathan Lust cameo as Bison's inmates.

 Production

 Development

-In April 2023, Legendary Entertainment purchased the live-action film and television rights to the Street Fighter video game series from Capcom, and was in development on the project; it would be the third live-action film based on the games following Street Fighter (1994) and Street Fighter: The Legend of Chun-Li (2009), and overall fourth live-action feature-length adaptation of the game franchise following Street Fighter: Assassin's Fist (2014).
-That same month, brothers Danny and Michael Philippou were in talks to direct the film.
-However, in June 2024, the Philippous dropped out to focus on Bring Her Back (2025).
-In February 2025, Kitao Sakurai was hired as the director of the film.
+In April 2023, Legendary Entertainment purchased the live-action film and television rights to the Street Fighter video game series by Capcom.
+It would be the third live-action adaptation following Street Fighter (1994) by Universal Pictures and Street Fighter: The Legend of Chun-Li (2009) by 20th Century Fox.
+The brothers Danny and Michael Philippou were in talks to direct.
+In June 2024, they dropped out to direct Bring Her Back (2025).
+In February 2025, Kitao Sakurai was hired to direct.

 Casting

-In May 2025, Noah Centineo, Andrew Koji, Jason Momoa, and Roman Reigns were in talks to join the film.
-The next month, the four of them were confirmed, alongside Orville Peck and Callina Liang as Chun-Li.
-Shortly thereafter, 50 Cent confirmed that he had been cast as Balrog following reports of his involvement the same day.
-Andrew Schulz also joined the cast as Dan Hibiki.
-In July, David Dastmalchian, Cody Rhodes, Hirooki Goto, and Vidyut Jammwal joined the cast as M. Bison, Guile, E. Honda, and Dhalsim, respectively.
-In September, Eric André, Olivier Richters, Mel Jarnson, Rayna Vallandingham, Alexander Volkanovski and Kyle Mooney were announced to have joined the cast.
+Noah Centineo, Andrew Koji, Jason Momoa, Roman Reigns, Orville Peck and Callina Liang were cast in June 2025.
+Shortly thereafter, 50 Cent confirmed that he had been cast as Balrog, and Andrew Schulz joined as Dan Hibiki.
+In July, David Dastmalchian, Cody Rhodes, Hirooki Goto, and Vidyut Jammwal joined as M. Bison, Guile, E. Honda, and Dhalsim.
+In September, Eric André, Olivier Richters, Mel Jarnson, Rayna Vallandingham, Alexander Volkanovski and Kyle Mooney were announced to have joined.
+To prepare for her role as Chun-Li, Liang trained daily in Taekwondo, Muay Thai, and Wushu for approximately two hours, focused heavily on leg strength, and adopted a rigorous bulking diet that included consuming 12 eggs per day and eating every two hours—a regimen she described as leaving her "on the verge of throwing up".
+By the end of filming, each of her thighs had increased by 6.5 cm.

 Filming

-Principal photography began in Australia on August 18, 2025.
+Principal photography began in Australia on August 18, 2025, under the working title Punch, with Ken Seng as the cinematographer.
+Filming wrapped on November 12.

 Release

-Street Fighter is scheduled to be released in the United States by Paramount Pictures on October 16, 2026, in IMAX.
-It was originally scheduled for March 20, 2026, by Sony Pictures Releasing as part of their previous deal with Legendary, but was taken off the schedule less than a year before its release, after Legendary's deal with Sony expired in November 2024.
+Street Fighter is scheduled for release in the US by Paramount Pictures on October 16, 2026, in IMAX.
+It was scheduled for March 20, 2026, by Sony Pictures Releasing as part of their previous deal with Legendary, but was taken off the schedule less than a year before its release, after Legendary's deal with Sony expired in November 2024.
 In August 2025, Paramount was in talks to distribute the film after signing a deal with Legendary.
-In September, they officially gained distribution rights.
+In September, they gained distribution rights.

+Mechandise

+On February 2, 2026, Legendary appointed Hasbro as the global master toy licensee for the film.

+Graphic novel

+A graphic novel anthology is to be published by Legendary Comics featuring five stories set before the events of the film.
+One of the stories featuring Bison will be written by David Dastmalchian who portrays him in the film.
+A crowdfunding campaign for it was launched on September 9, 2026, on Kickstarter.